iron-fish/website/docs/onboarding/rpc/chain.md

 ## chain/getNetowrkInfo

-Get informatin about the node's network
+Get information about the node's network

 #### Request